India, Australia firm up series of initiatives to boost ties | Law-Order

 ''There is also good cooperation between us in Quad.
 Our cooperation reflects our commitment to a free, open and inclusive Indo-Pacific.
 Quad's success is very important for regional and global stability,'' Modi said.

-Morrison said an ''interim'' CEPA will help to unlock new opportunities and benefits for the countries. ''It will bring us closer to a full agreement as soon as I hope we can achieve that.''
-Australian High Commissioner Barry O'Farrell on Sunday said the interim or early harvest trade pact will be inked by the end of this month.
+Morrison said an ''interim'' CECA will help to unlock new opportunities and benefits for the countries. ''It will bring us closer to a full agreement as soon as I hope we can achieve that.''
+Australian High Commissioner Barry O'Farrell on Sunday said the interim or the early harvest trade pact will be inked by end of this month.

+Modi said that overall ties witnessed significant progress in the last few years.

 A statement by the Australian government said the two countries will establish a task force to develop ''qualifications recognition arrangements'' for Australia and India to enhance two-way mobility.